 In lieu of flowers Bob requested that donations be make to the Car 3828 Restoration Fund at the Baltimore Streetcar Museum, P. O. Box 4881, Baltimore, MD, 21211.

-To plant a tree in memory of Robert Louis Krueger, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert Louis Krueger, please visit our floral store.